 Before we go on, I want to preface this by saying that if you have oily skin, this is probably not the look for you.
 Adding shine to an oily skin is going to make you look, well, greasy.
 If you have oily skin and you’re using–but not over-using–oil absorbing and mattifying products, you probably still have some of your skin’s natural oils coming through anyway, so you may look dewy without trying.
 If that sounds like you, you can stop reading right here (unless my writing has you entranced).

 If your skin is dry, normal, or normal to dry, and you have a consistent cleanse-exfoliate-moisturize routine, read on.
-If you have dry skin, you can start with a pretty thick moisturizer (like Benefit Total Moisture Facial Cream).
+If you have dry skin, you can start with a moisturizer for normal-dry skin (like Benefit Total Moisture Facial Cream or Embryolise Lait-Creme Concentre).
 Normal or normal to dry skin, just use whatever moisturizer works for you (Ole Henriksen makes great moisturizers for a variety of skin types and concerns).
 You could also start with a serum like Tarte’s Smooth Operator Amazonian Clay Illuminating Serum.
 This stuff gives some serious luminosity.
 I would avoid oil-free moisturizers for this look.

 The next step would be a luminizing lotion or primer.
 Illamsqua makes a fabulous primer for dewy looks, called the Satin Primer.
 The Tarina Tarantino Pearl Glow Primer in Pearl is a good one too.
-You can get both at Sephora.
+Wonder glow by Charlotte Tilbury is anothe great choice.

 Next, you’ll want to use a sheer foundation.
 I recommend MAC Face & Body Foundation.
 It leaves the skin with a very dewy finish, and feels lightweight.